sensu/sensu-docs/content/sensu-go/5.21/guides/monitor-external-resources.md

 sensuctl asset add sensu/sensu-ruby-runtime:0.0.10 -r sensu-ruby-runtime
 {{< /code >}}

-You can also download the asset definition from [Bonsai][17] and register the asset using `sensuctl create --file filename.yml`.
+You can also download the asset definition from [Bonsai][17] and register the asset with `sensuctl create --file filename.yml` or `sensuctl create --file filename.json`.

 Use sensuctl to confirm that both the `sensu-plugins-http` and `sensu-ruby-runtime` assets are ready to use: